7 Best Homeowners Insurance Companies in Ohio of 2025

 Home Reinforcements

-If you live in an area that is prone to natural disasters, you’ll pay a higher premium.
+If you live in an area prone to natural disasters, you’ll pay a higher premium.
 But if you add some reinforcements, you can make your home more weather-proof.

 You can save on your rate if you replace your roof with new materials to lower the chance of getting damaged and add storm shutters and laminated glass windows.